2651 Blackbridge Road York, PA 17406

 Waste trucks enter the Center and are weighed at the scalehouse.
 They enter the facility via the “tipping hall” and discharge waste directly onto the tipping hall floor.
 Waste is inspected and pushed into a waste storage pit with a front-end loader.

 An overhead crane transfers the waste from the storage pit to three charging chutes.
 The crane can pick up three to four tons of garbage in one “grab”.
-Two alternating hydraulic ram feeders continuously push the garbage from the base of the chute into three combustion units.
+At the base of each chute, two alternating hydraulic ram feeders continuously push the garbage into the combustion unit.

 Once the waste enters a unit, it tumbles through the unit as it rotates slowly.
 Natural gas is used to start up the combustion process and attain a combustion temperature of at least 1800°F. Once combustion is underway, the gas is shut off and the combustion process sustains itself.